Thakugan/hooplife/README.md

 `npm run docker-stop`: Stops the docker containers.

-`npm run docker-start-prod`: Starts the docker containers in production mode.
+`npm run docker-prod`: Starts the docker containers in production mode.
 The frontend is configured to be accessed from endlist.fun and the backend from api.endlist.fun.